 After a terrorist bombing kills an American envoy in a foreign country, an investigation leads to an Egyptian who has been living in the United States for years and who is married to an American.
 He is apprehended when he's on his way home.
 The U.S. sends him to the country where the incident occurs for interrogation which includes torture.
 An American CIA operative observes the interrogation and is at odds whether to keep it going or to stop it.
 In the meantime, the man's wife raises hell to find him despite being pregnant but the person behind this refuses to help or give her any information.
 Written by

-Based on the true story of Khalid El-Masri, a German citizen who was mistaken for Khalid al-Masri, a man rumored to have been involved with the September 11th 2001 terrorist attacks on the United States.
-El-Masri was held an a black site in Afghanistan in 2004 where he was interrogated, beaten, sexually abused, and tortured for 5 months, after which the CIA released him and admitted his capture and torture were a mistake.
+Based on the true story of Khalid El-Masri, a German citizen who was mistaken for Khalid al-Masri, rumored to have been involved with the September 11th, 2001 terrorist attacks.
+In 2004, El-Masri was arrested and transferred to a "black" site in Afghanistan where he was interrogated, beaten, sexually abused, and tortured for 5 months before the CIA released him, admitting that his capture and torture were a mistake.
 See more »